Wildlife

 • Thanks in part to AAP’s efforts, the Barbary macaque has had the highest possible protection status since 2016.
 This means that this critically endangered species may no longer be taken from the wild for trade.

-• In 2019 AAP, together with fellow organizations, has called on the EU and EU member states to work towards more and better sanctuaries for wild animals and also to allocate more funding for them.
+• In 2019, together with fellow organizations, AAP has called on the EU and EU member states to work towards more and better rescue centres and sanctuaries for wild animals, and also to allocate more funding for them.
 The recommendations were presented at a major European Parliament event on European shelter issues.
 The European Parliament adopted these recommendations in its report on the EU Biodiversity Strategy.

 The story of chimpanzee Linda

-Linda's life story is terribly sad: as a baby she was separated from her mother and sold to a couple in Lanzarote.
+Linda's life story is terribly sad: she was separated from her mother when she was still a baby, and was sold to a couple in Lanzarote.

-They put her in tight clothes and used her as a photo prop.
-When she became too big and strong for this, she was locked up in a bare, concrete shed, all alone, for thirty years.
+They put her in tight clothes and used her as a photo prop for tourists.
+When she became too big and strong, she was locked up in a bare, concrete shed, all alone, for 15 years.

-Fortunately, thanks to the efforts of AAP, this came to an end and now she lives with several companions of her own kind.
+Fortunately, thanks to the efforts of AAP, this came to an end and now she lives together with several companions.

 Born to be Wild

-Barbary macaque juveniles are stolen from the wild by poachers and then illegally traded.
+Young Barbary macaques are stolen from the wild by poachers and then illegally traded.

 Born to be Wild is an international project to ensure the survival of the Barbary macaque.
 AAP started the project in 2017 in close collaboration with IFAW and many other organizations.